solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

-# Creating a Multi-Partition Solution using Azure Cosmos DB
+# Creating a Partitioned Collection with .NET SDK

 In this lab, you will create multiple Azure Cosmos DB containers.
 Some of the containers will be unlimited and configured with a partition key, while others will be fixed-sized.
 You will then use the SQL API and .NET SDK to query specific containers using a single partition key or across multiple partition keys.